johnspray74/ContinuationMonad/README.md

 ### Future work

-If someone who expert with C# would like to look over my code and improve it that would be appreciated.
+If someone who is expert with C# would like to look over my code and improve it that would be appreciated.
-If someone who is an expert with Haskel, closure, Swift, Java, Python or Rust would like to contribute a version of this example code that would be great.
+If someone who is expert with Haskel, closure, Swift, Java, Python or Rust would like to contribute a version of this example code that would be great.

 ## Background